ENACT – Pathway

 Quick links:

-When developing a retrofit plan, the initial energy audit is important, and the retrofit work needs to be aligned with the initial anergy audit recommendations which will allow business to save energy through the improvement.
-Business owner can request the help from the contractor, and both can discuss and finalise the retrofit plan.
-When developing the retrofit plan its always better to adhere to the requirement with the EPBD energy efficiency targets and specially Minimum Energy Performance Standards (MEPS) for non-residential buildings.
+When developing an energy efficiency renovation work plan, the initial energy audit is important, and the renovationwork needs to be aligned with the initial anergy audit recommendations which will allow business to save energy through the improvement.
+Business owner can request the help from the contractor, and both can discuss and finalise the renovation work plan.
+When developing the renovation work plan it’s always better to adhere to the requirement with the EPBD energy efficiency targets and specially Minimum Energy Performance Standards (MEPS) for non-residential buildings.

 Risk assessment also an important aspect you need to consider in this stage.
 Deciding how much risk is involved in the project, which determines how it will be managed moving forward.
-Proper retrofit plan leads you to reduce the lead time and interruption to your business.
+Proper renovation work plan leads you to reduce the lead time and interruption to your business.

 Quick links: